Skip to content

 Home

-Welcome to the David Lab Biostatistics Handbook!
+Welcome to the David Lab FoodSeq Handbook!
 This website is intended to supplement the LAD-LAB GitHub organization by providing detailed documentation and step-by-step guidance for lab members running or maintaining the lab's biostatistical scripts and tools.
 The instructions on this site assume minimal familiarity with R and shell and should be suitable for almost all biostatistical backgrounds.

 Warning